9 Types of Water Heaters for Every Family Size & Budget

 You’ll also end up saving around 90% of your monthly bill!
 However, as mentioned, installation can be a pain, further compounded by the complexity of the heater—you don’t want to spend what you save on your bill by way of repairs.

 The time taken to heat is also longer, since there’s no tank—therefore, not a good option for large households.
 But these types of water heaters can save some serious money over time.

 These are small heaters installed near the supply fixtures.
 Point-of-use heaters supply water away from the central heating unit and can be with or without tanks.

 These water heater types are also great as back ups when the primary heater depends on gas or electricity, but not solar power.

-These heaters let you save energy by letting you decrease the temperature setting on a central tank water heater and are very popular companions to hot tubs, guest bathrooms and fixtures that use less than 20 gallons of hot water per day.
+These heaters let you save energy by letting you decrease the temperature setting on a central tank water heater and are very popular companions to many types of hot tubs, guest bathrooms and fixtures that use less than 20 gallons of hot water per day.